D067659/tpmc_documentation/evaluation/create_api_usecase.md

 ## Create An API
 ### Primary Actor: Advanced User

 ### Trigger
 The user wants to use a specific, not included API to solve a given task using a given function.

 ### Preconditions
-1. There are (built-in or previously created via the Developer Suite) functions available for the user's account.
+1. There is at least one (built-in or previously created via the Developer Suite) function available for the user's account.

 ### Main success scenarion
 1. The user clicks on "Switch to Developer Suite".